improbable-eng/etcd-cluster-operator/docs/contributing.md

 ### Static checks

-You can run ``make verify`` to perform static checks on the code and manifests.
+You can run ``make verify`` to perform static checks on the code and to ensure that the manifest files are up to date.

 ## Release Process